Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 A functional data store is a pretty broad label that means a database that doesn't let you change any data, and does let you interact with your data by transforming it.
 For comparison, we're all probably familiar with a CRUD database.
 It lets you Create, Read, Update, and Delete data.
 Functional data stores don't do updates or deletes.
 Instead of updates, we create a new state for an existing record.
 Instead of deletes, we can mark things as "gone" beginning at a certain time.
-Things change over time, and very often we want to know what data we had before the current data.
+Things change over time, and very often we want to know what data we had before the current data, even if the data was "deleted".
+Sometimes especially if the data was deleted.

 Our functional data store is based on two design patterns that work really well together, Event Stores and Command Query Responsibility Segregation.